A Storyteller in Zion

 A Storyteller in Zion (1993) is a collection of short stories and articles by Orson Scott Card.
-Card is a member of the Church of Jesus Christ of Latter-day Saints (LDS).
+Card is a member of The Church of Jesus Christ of Latter-day Saints (LDS).
 Unlike much of his work, which is often science fiction, fantasy or similar fiction genres, A Storyteller in Zion is a collection of works which are of LDS themes.

-For a number of years, Card worked as an editor for the official LDS magazine The Ensign and while in that position penned a number of articles for the periodical (and he also wrote some for the Church's young adult magazine, The New Era).
+For a number of years, Card worked as an editor for the official LDS magazine The Ensign and while in that position penned a number of articles for the periodical (and he also wrote some for the Church's young adult magazine, New Era).
 The stories are a mixture of fiction and non-fiction.

 "Zion" in the title refers to the Church's use of the word to refer to the Lord's people or to the Church itself.